Turkey: merger control in a nutshell

 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

 This article details the key aspects of the Turkish merger control regime.
-It discusses recent developments and cases in respect to merger control in Turkey, including two decisions concerning mergers in the automotive industry.
+It discusses recent developments and cases in respect to merger control in Turkey, including two important recent decisions.

 - Turkish merger control regulations